Affiliate disclosure

 Can I charge a portable power station while using it?

 Yes, all modern power stations support pass-through charging (using devices while charging the unit).
 This is essential for UPS functionality during power outages.
 However, continuous pass-through use can increase battery heat and slightly reduce long-term lifespan.
-For dedicated UPS applications, look for models with specific UPS modes like the EcoFlow DELTA series, which switches to battery power in under 30ms during outages.
+For dedicated UPS applications, look for models with specific UPS modes—the EcoFlow DELTA 3 Plus switches to battery power in under 10ms (true UPS-grade, safe for NAS drives and servers), while the older DELTA 2 achieves under 30ms.

 Are portable power stations worth it over gas generators?